Set coherence: basis-independent quantification of quantum coherence: Appendix E: Interpretation of the robustness measures as discrimination tasks

 Moving now to the case of a set of states $\vec{\varrho}$ and minimising over unitaries we get

 The above inequality can be turned into an equality by following methods developed in Ref.~\cite{NBC+16}.
 The robustness measure can be cast as a conic program, the dual of which reads

 This objective function is closely related to a specific subchannel discrimination task, following, e.g., the derivation of Ref.~\cite{NBC+16}.
 Define a set of unitary operators $\{U_{a}\}_a$ that shifts the elements $\{e_k\}$ of the eigenbasis of $Y^U$ by $a$, i.e., $U_{a}e_k=e_{k+a}$.
-Now define a set of subchannels $\mathcal I_{a}(\varrho)=\frac{1}{d}U_a\varrho U_a^\dagger$.
-Define further the discriminating POVMs $A_a = U_a Y^U U_a^\dagger/\tr(Y^U)$.
-Hence for a given $U$ any term in the sum in Eq.~\eqref{eqn:RobDual} is, up to scaling with $\tr(Y^U_j)$, an instance of a subchannel discrimination task.
+Now define a set of subchannels $\mathcal I_{a}(\varrho)=\frac{1}{d}U_a\varrho U_a^\dagger$ and the discriminating POVMs $A_a = U_a Y^U U_a^\dagger/\tr(Y^U)$.
+Hence for a given $U$ any term in the sum in Eq.~\eqref{eqn:RobDual} is, up to a scaling by $\tr(Y^U_j)$, an instance of a subchannel discrimination task.
 As this scaling does not affect the ratios on the left-hand-side of Eq.~\eqref{eqn:Upperbound}, one has that